IonAlberdi/discovery-multi/README.md

 In this context, to ease distributed application decisions, different devices running an application must provide shared awareness of their capabilities and features.

-Discovery-Multi integrates Agent Context and Discovery-Self to provide information about the current agent, it’s capabilities and events (as well as sensor management) based on Discovering API published into Discovery-Self.
+Discovery-Multi integrates Agent Context and Discovery-Self to provide information about the current agent, it’s capabilities and events (as well as sensor management) based in Discovering API published into Discovery-Self.

 Discovery propagation through the Aplication Context includes two developments:
 * Discovery API:
-This library build awareness about the device features and the available devices ready to be connected for each application instance. https://github.com/mediascape/discovery-self
+This library build awareness about the device features and the available devices ready to be connected to each application instance. https://github.com/mediascape/discovery-self
 * Application Context:
-The agent context provides information about the current agent, it’s capabilities and provides events (as well as sensor management) https://github.com/mediascape/application-context
+The Application context includes the Agent context that focus on information related to an agent, it’s capabilities and provides events with updates https://github.com/mediascape/application-context